unitaryfund/unitary.fund/posts/_markdown/2022_unitaryhack_wrapup.md

 ![](../images/unitaryhack-2022-bounty-hackers-country.png)

-Once again, unitaryHACK would not be possible if it was not supported by generous donations from **Microsoft Azure Quantum**, **DoraHacks**, **Jens Koch**, and **Unitary Fund's members**, including IBM, Accenture, Xanadu, IonQ, Boston Consulting Group, Pasqal, IQM, DoraHacks, and
+Once again, unitaryHACK would not be possible without the support of generous donations from **Microsoft Azure Quantum**, **DoraHacks**, **Jens Koch**, and **Unitary Fund's members**, including IBM, Accenture, Xanadu, IonQ, Boston Consulting Group, Pasqal, IQM, DoraHacks, and